ValyrianTech/hivemind-python/hivemind/README.md

 4. Scan QR codes to sign your actions
 5. Participate in the decision-making process
 6. View real-time results and consensus

+## Example Use Cases

+- Team decision-making for project names, features, or priorities
+- Community governance and voting
+- Decentralized autonomous organizations (DAOs)
+- Consensus-building for complex decisions
+- Preference aggregation for group choices

+## Technical Implementation

+The Hivemind Protocol implements the Condorcet method for determining consensus, which:
+- Compares options in pairwise matchups
+- Identifies the option that would win against all others in head-to-head comparisons
+- Handles cycles and edge cases through sophisticated ranking algorithms
+- Provides fair and representative results even with diverse preferences

+## Contributing

+Contributions to the Hivemind Protocol are welcome.
+Please feel free to submit issues and pull requests to improve the application.